AmrHMorsy/Cloth-Simulation-OpenGL/README.md

 ### Cloth Simulation:
 - Implemented a Mass-Spring System algorithm, inspired by the ["Fast Simulation of Mass-Spring Systems"](http://graphics.berkeley.edu/papers/Liu-FSM-2013-11/Liu-FSM-2013-11.pdf) paper, for fast and accurate simulation of cloth physics.
 - Integrated OpenMP for efficient parallelization of cloth physics computations, significantly improving performance.
+- Utilized OpenCL for parallelization of collision detection and collision handling algorithms.
 - Offers customizable parameters such as stiffness, damping, and mass, enabling diverse cloth behaviors and properties.
 - Realistic collision detection and response ensure accurate interactions between the cloth and other objects.